 Klaas obtained his PhD from the University of Cologne (“The Constitution of Global Production”, summa cum laude, Faculty Prize) and holds law degrees from Cologne and the Université de Paris 1 (Panthéon-Sorbonne).
 Klaas passed the German bar exam (Referendariat) at the High Court of Berlin with secondments inter alia at the Supreme Court of the State of Israel and an international arbitration boutique.
-During his PhD, he was a Fellow at Humboldt-University’s European Law School Graduate Program.
-Before joining UvA, he was a Minerva Post-Doctoral Fellow at the Edmond J. Safra Center for Ethics at Tel Aviv University.
+He was a Doctoral Fellow at Humboldt-University’s European Law School Graduate Program, held fellowships at both Tel Aviv University's and Harvard University's Safra Center for Ethics and was a Visiting Professor at Tel Aviv University.

 At the UvA, Klaas also serves as Academic Coordinator of the MA program “European Private Law”.